Newport Bay Conservancy

 - Continue the Algerian Sea Lavender (ASL) Project to manage invasive Sea Lavenders (Limonium ramosissimum and Limonium duriusculum) in the Bay.
 These invasive plants crowd out native vegetation and are a threat to multiple threatened and endangered species including the Belding’s Savanah Sparrow (Passerculus sandwichensis spp. belding) and Salt Marsh Bird’s Beak (Chloropyron maritimum ssp. maritimum).

-- Population surveys guide application of our integrated pest management scheme to focus on areas where invasive and endangered species are in contention.
+Population surveys guide application of our integrated pest management scheme to focus on areas where invasive and endangered species are in contention.
 Hand-pulling, tarping, and scraping are the primary removal techniques.
 Public volunteers and community groups are the primary method of application of those techniques.
-During the 2023-2024 season, 1,647 hours were logged hand pulling and tarping.
-During this time a total of 10,240 pounds of invasive Limonium was removed while clearing 4.3 acres of habitat.
+During the 2024-2025 season, 1,800 hours were logged hand pulling and tarping.
+During this time a total of 8,800 pounds of invasive Limonium was removed and 15,000 square feet were tarped.

-- Hosted the second year of the Weed Warrior Program which trained volunteers on plant identification and how to map using ArcGIS.
-Volunteers created 324 observations, 25 targeted species, documenting roughly 2 acres of infested areas for treatment.
+- Continued to host the Weed Warrior Program which trained volunteers on plant identification and how to map using ArcGIS.
+Volunteers created 48 entries, identified 12 targeted species, documenting roughly 3,400 square meters of infested areas for treatment.

 Needs Statement